ThePalaceProject/circulation/README.md

 #### General

 - `PALACE_BASE_URL`: The base URL of the application.
 Used to create absolute links. (optional)
-- `PALACE_SECRET_KEY`: A secret key used for used to provide cryptographic signing, and should be set to a unique, unpredictable value, at least 24 characters long. (**required**)
 - `PALACE_PATRON_WEB_HOSTNAMES`: Only web applications from these hosts can access this circulation manager.
 This can be a single hostname (`http://catalog.library.org`) or a pipe-separated list of hostnames (`http://catalog.library.org|https://beta.library.org`).
 You can also set this to `*` to allow access from any host,